byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Although the terms humus and compost are informally used interchangeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.

-**Step 2:** - is done in the garden, compost pile, or a semi closed pro-biotic *humus soil factory*.
+**Step 2:** - is done in the garden, compost pile, or a semi closed pro-biotic *soil factory*.
 Shallow bury the contents of the bin in the garden or compost bin.
 Up to 1/3 can be added to the bottom of indoor or outdoor pots.

 Most food remnants will be indistinguishable from the soil in a week or two, although certain items like bones, egg shells, and corn cobs will take longer to disappear and will act as a slow release fertilizer.
-While the organic matter is converted into humus it is still quite acidic so wait 10 days before planting.
+While the organic matter is converted into soil it is still quite acidic so wait 10 days before planting.

 The active ingredients in the process are the effective microorganisms – a combination of lactic acid bacteria (also found in home kefir whey and lacto ferments), photosynthetic bacteria, and yeast - that ferment the organic matter.
 These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnants as the bin is filled.